ReveronDev/ReveronDev/README.md

 - 👋 Hi, I’m @ReveronDev
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Web programing
-- 🌱 I’m currently learning to be a full stack developer in a bootcamp based in Javascript
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me, just my email for know reverondev@gmail.com